Risingson/eveeyedocs/docs/sharing/cloud.md

 Turning on Cloud Storage enables you to backup and sync data amongst your own devices and would enable options to share data with other pilots.

 !!! info
+    The Cloud Storage is hosted on eveeye server.

 ### Shared data
  - Wormhole Connections